meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 ![components](_figures/implement-2-degrees-rotating-mount-03-components.jpg)

-An exploded view of the whole mechanism and its functional design details can be seen in the following photo.
+An exploded view of the whole mechanism and its functional design details can be seen in the following schematic.

 ![exploded](_figures/implement-2-degrees-rotating-mount-04-exploded.png)

+A line up of the assemply parts of a decomposed mechanism can be seen in the following schematic.

 ![decomposed](_figures/implement-2-degrees-rotating-mount-05-decomposed.png)

+A list of the parts of the Rotating Implement Mount is presented down below

 ![enumerated](_figures/implement-2-degrees-rotating-mount-06-enumerated.png)

 1. Bottom Metal Sheet Base